-The philosophy of St. Joseph's College of Nursing is congruent with the philosophy of St. Joseph's Hospital Health Center, reflecting the beliefs of the faculty and administration that each individual is sacred and possesses inherent personal worth and dignity.
+The philosophy of St. Joseph's College of Nursing is congruent with the philosophy of St. Joseph's Health and Trinity Health and reflects the beliefs of the faculty and administration that each individual is sacred and possesses inherent personal worth and dignity.